aws-greengrass/aws-greengrass-lite/README.md

 ## Supported Greengrass V2 IPC commands (Features)

-IPC support is provided by ggpipcd.
+IPC support is provided by ggipcd.
 The support is translating the IPC command to corebus.
 This table identifies the corebus component that does the work.

 | Feature                                 | Daemon that provides support |
 | :-------------------------------------- | :--------------------------- |